864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 Also, 5G will facilitate the Internet of things (IoT), which keeps all machines, computing devices, and communication apparatuses constantly connected with each other.

-Again, as 5G will supply a more consistent and constant Internet connection, production lines and manufacturing plants will employ more and more modern technology which uses IoT to make their systems faster, more efficient, and more secure.
+Again, as 5G will supply a more consistent and constant Internet connection, production lines and manufacturing plants will employ more and more modern technology that uses IoT to make their systems faster, more efficient, and more secure.

 Some specific manufacturing areas which will see benefits from 5G include: